cloudposse/docs/content/tools/docker/best-practices.md

 # Use Scratch Base Image

 One often overlooked, ultimately lean base-image is the `scratch` image.
 This is an empty filesystem which allows one to copy/distribute the minimal set of artifacts.
-For languages that can compile statically linked binaries, using the `scratch` base image is the most secure docker image as there will be no other exploitable packages in the image.
+For languages that can compile statically linked binaries, using the `scratch` base image (e.g. `FROM scratch`) is the most secure way as there will be no other exploitable packages bundled in the image.

 We use this pattern for our [`terraform-root-modules`](https://github.com/cloudposse/terraform-root-modules) distribution of terraform reference architectures.